DEI-Glossar

 >> Microaggressions:

-Everyday, often unconscious, discriminatory statements or actions.
-Hurts and marginalizes those affected.
-Awareness helps avoid such behaviors.
+Everyday, often unconscious discriminatory statements or actions hurt and marginalize those affected.
+Awareness helps prevent such behavior.

 >> Pay Equity: